 In fact, if you want to get a head start on this, reach out to the team here at Redwood to see what types of rates we can offer you.

-As all processes involved within the supply chain continue to become more expensive and harder to overcome, shipping companies need to carefully consider their practices to determine where changes can be made.
+All processes involved within the supply chain continue to become more expensive and harder to overcome.
+As the industry changes, shipping companies need to carefully consider their practices to determine where changes can be made.

-If you are finding yourself struggling to keep up with rising transportation costs, you may want to consider implementing the tips we’ve listed in this article.
-As mundane as these tips may seem, that is also the reason they generally go overlooked even though they can have a tremendous impact on your business and should be treated as somewhat of a baseline to begin with.
-If you don’t have a solid foundation, you cannot expect to scale or improve your business operations in any real feasible way.
+If you’re struggling to keep up with rising transportation costs, you may want to consider implementing the above tips.
+As mundane as these tips may seem, that is also the reason they generally go overlooked.
+However, they can have a tremendous impact on your business.
+Therefore, treat them as a baseline to begin with.
+If you don’t have a solid foundation, you cannot expect to scale or improve your business operations.